 Electric fireplaces have come a long way over the years.
 More and more people are choosing it as the primary way to heat their homes in the winter due to the several downsides of traditional fireplaces, as well as the many benefits of electric fireplaces.

-Today, high quality electric fireplaces can produce an incredibly realistic flame effect all while cost-effectively keeping your home warm and cozy.
+Today, high-quality electric fireplaces you can buy can produce an incredibly realistic flame effect all while cost-effectively keeping your home warm and cozy.
 The additional options that many electric fireplaces offer further add to the entire ambiance.
-It’s for this reason, homeowners are more than happy to install one in their living room or family room.
+It’s for this reason, homeowners are more than happy to install an electric fireplace in their living room or family room.

 While some people might think that electric fireplace installation is difficult or confusing, this can’t be further from the truth.
 The installation process for electric fireplaces is incredibly easy, and doesn’t take long at all.

 This post is going to talk about the benefits of electric fireplaces versus the downsides of fireplaces that burn wood or gas.
 It will explain how electric fireplaces work and why they are good for your home.
 We will examine one of the best electric fireplaces on the market and why it is worth considering.
 Finally, we will help walk you through how to set up electric fireplace units.

 - Why A Wood-Burning Fireplace Is Not Good For Your Home – Here we will talk about the four different types of fireplaces that burn wood and why they aren’t necessarily good to use in your home.

 - Why A Gas Fireplace Is Not The Best Alternative To A Wood-Burning Fireplace – While gas fireplaces can be a good alternative to ones that burn wood, they still aren’t that great.
 Here are the two types of gas fireplaces commonly installed in homes and the problems that still come with them.